 The University offers a number of awards based on academic merit (see "Scholarships") and financial need.
-All accepted freshmen are automatically evaluated academically for scholarship aid.
+All accepted freshmen and transfer students are automatically evaluated academically for scholarship aid.
 In order to be considered for need-based aid, students must file a FAFSA.